WeVideo, as the name suggests, is a video platform designed to use the cloud for collaborative storage and work – hence the "we" in the name.

 How does WeVideo work?

 WeVideo allows for the upload of video, images, and audio clips.
-Students can create these and upload these items, using a smartphone or with the software itself.
+Students can create and upload these items, using a smartphone or with the software itself.
 These can then be stitched together with voice-overs and text added in as needed.

 Playlists and file folders can be created for easy storage of projects, which also makes it simple to share and collaborate on work.
 Doing multiple projects across classes is also possible with the intuitive organization in this section of the platform.